Skip to Main Content

 What is required for the program application?

-Interested teachers must complete the program application by 11:59pm on Monday, October 23.
-To ensure your application will be considered for the program, rank the four program topics—animal welfare, disability rights, food insecurity and waste, and housing and homelessness—as your first through fourth choice for service topic.
+Interested teachers must complete the program application by 11:59pm on Friday, October 31.
+To ensure your application will be considered for the program, rank the four program topics—animal welfare, disability rights, food access and insecurity, and housing and homelessness—as your first through fourth choice for service topic.

-Finalists for the 2023-24 STAT program will be notified by email in early November and will be asked to confirm their principal's support of their participation with an email template provided by Service in Schools.
+Finalists for the 2025–26 STAT program will be notified by email in mid November and will be asked to confirm their principal's support of their participation with an email template provided by Service in Schools.
 The principal support email is required for acceptance into STAT.

 What is expected of teachers participating in STAT?

-Participating teachers are expected to hold 8 to 10 weekly sessions with students (highly recommended as part of classroom curriculum) from January through May 2024.
-Additionally, teachers are expected to participate in three full-day in-person professional learning sessions that will highlight promising practices for service-learning, resources and opportunities for engaging with experts and local organizations, and strategies for students to take action in their community.
+Participating teachers are expected to hold 8 to 10 weekly sessions with students (highly recommended as part of classroom curriculum) from December 2025 through May 2026.
+Additionally, teachers are expected to participate in three full-day in-person professional learning sessions that will highlight promising practices for service learning, resources and opportunities for engaging with experts and local organizations, and strategies for students to take action in their community.
 Teachers will also schedule planning calls and a school visit with a member of the Service in Schools team to aid in the development of a service-learning student experience.
-Finally, participating teachers will be expected to guide students through the completion of a service-learning project and arrange for students' participation in the Celebration of Service culminating showcase in spring 2024
+Finally, participating teachers will be expected to guide students through the completion of a service-learning project and arrange for students' participation in the Celebration of Service culminating showcase in May 2026

 When are the professional learning sessions held?
 What will be covered?